The Impact Of Eating Disorders In Men

 Emotional and physical characteristics of binge eating in males include feeling disgusted with one’s weight or appearance, increased moodiness, and eating in secret before hiding food wrappers.

-A fixation or desire to eat only “healthy” foods and prioritize exercising over social functions or responsibilities.
+A fixation or desire to eat only “healthy” foods.

 Taking supplements to reduce the sensation of hunger and cause temporary weight loss.

-Additional emotional and physical characterizations of Diet Pill or Stimulant abuse in men are fluctuating weight, increased paranoia and anxiety, difficulty maintaining relationships, and avoiding friends and family.
+Additional emotional and physical characterizations of stimulant abuse in men are fluctuating weight, increased paranoia and anxiety, difficulty maintaining relationships, and avoiding friends and family.

 Restrictive Diets